-What Does SEO Cost?
+What Are The Costs of SEO In 2018?
 NJ SEO Company Demystifies Cost of SEO

 Can you afford to hire an SEO firm?
-What does SEO cost?
+What are the costs of SEO?
 Can you afford not to?

 Answers to the your SEO cost questions will come soon, but first, we want you to think about something.
 You may often hear older people complain about the rise in the cost of living.
 You’ve heard things like: “When I was young, a stamp cost 6 cents and a gallon of gas was .33”.
 The world of business has also changed significantly.
 For example, a few decades ago, you could purchase a Super Bowl ad for about $30,000 and the average corporate CEO earned approximately $400,000.

 Today, the cost of Super Bowl ads are a whopping $2 million and CEO salaries have now reached eight figures.
 These numbers would have been unimaginable in the 1950s and 60s.
 The business people back then could also probably never conceive of the costs you have to contend with today to run your company, such as cloud computing services, app developers, and SEO firms.